SvenMichaelKlose/tunix/README.md

 point to the same vfile. vfiles are created when a file is opened and removed when it has been closed by all process.
 Only the vfile for the root directory is never removed.

-## Ultifs

-The store is responsible for breaking up the media into byte–sized chunks.

-The file store is responible for connecting chunks on the store to larger files.

-The filesystem interface is responsible for maintaining files in directories.

-### Store

-The store maintains allocated and free chunks in a binary tree sorted by occurrence.
-Nodes may be split or merged without immediate need to rewrite complete banks of Flash memory.
-Garbage collection is done separately on demand.

-### File store

-The file store starts each chunk with the address of the btree node of the former and the next chunk and an optional address of an updated chunk.

-### Directories

-Directories are files of a minimum size, so they can get filled up with new entries.
-This happens quickly when file sizes change.

-### File removal

-* Copy btnode updates onto their originals.
-* Clear contents of nodes with status REMOVAL_PENDING.
-* Remove nodes with status REMOVAL_COMPLETE.